Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 Well, we hope not, and here’s why.

 But more importantly, when you stack multiple audiences into one ad set, you won’t be able to properly test all the lookalikes and interests.
-Meaning, pinpointing which interest or lookalike has generated most of the conversions is basically going to be impossible.
+Meaning, that pinpointing which interest or lookalike has generated most of the conversions is going to be impossible.

 Additionally, you could have a great interest stacked with a low-performing one that is then affecting your ad performance and overall results.